Min-Max Bilevel Multi-objective Optimization with Applications in Machine Learning: Problem and Related Work

-\textbf{Minimax Optimization: } Minimax optimization is commonly employed to make learned models more robust, such as in distributionally robust optimization (DRO) and adversarially robust learning.
-In DRO, \cite{duchi2018learning} and \cite{shalev2016minimizing} showed that minimizing the maximum loss improves generalization due to a variance regularization effect. \cite{qian2019robust} considers a robust model over multiple domains, showing convergence rates for both convex and non-convex losses.
-In MTL, DRO is shown to have strong generalization guarantees for unseen tasks in ~\citep{mehta2012minimax}, providing a theoretical motivation for robust MTL.
-In the context of adversarial learning and robustness, we also consider a minimax problem, where the minimum is over the loss and the maximum is over the worst-case perturbation to inputs \citep{madry2017towards, wang2019towards}. \citet{cheng2020cat} customizes the perturbation level for each training sample through a minimax objective.
-In both DRO and robust learning, the minimax objective is in the form $\min_x \max_y f(x, y)$.
-Observe that this is a special case of the single-objective BO with independent lower and upper levels.
-In contrast, we study a much more general multi-objective BO problem where the upper level objective is dependent on the solution to the lower level objective.
-One key work that we highlight once more is Task-Robust MAML (TR-MAML)~\citep{collins2020task}, which provides a robust meta-learning algorithm for few-shot tasks.
-They use a minimax objective \eqref{eq:bilevel}, posing their optimization objective as a min-max single level multi-objective problem.
-In contrast, we focus on the min-max bilevel multi-objective BO problem.
+\paragraph{Min-max Robust Optimization in Machine Learning} Min-max optimization is commonly used to achieve robustness, such as in distributionally robust learning (DRL) and adversarially robust learning (ARL).
+In DRL, \citet{duchi2018learning} and \citet{shalev2016minimizing} showed that a min-max loss improves generalization due to variance regularization.
+HiBSA \citep{lu2020hybrid} and GDA \citep{lin2020gradient} compute quasi-Nash equilibria with convergence guarantees.
+Robust optimization is shown to have strong generalization for new tasks in multi-task learning \citep{mehta2012minimax} and meta-learning \citep{collins2020task}.
+While the classic MAML~\citep{finn2017model} can be formulated as a BLO problem~\citep{rajeswaran2019meta}, the precise problem analysed in \citet{collins2020task} is a single-level one.
+In fact, we consider the bilevel form of the TR-MAML problem as one of our applications for empirical evaluation.
+In ARL, the minimum is over the loss and the maximum is over the worst-case perturbation to inputs~\citep{madry2017towards, wang2019towards}.
+In both DRL and ARL, the min-max objective is in the form $\min_x \max_y f(x, y)$ with a single-objective.
+In contrast, we study general robust multi-objective BLO where the \UL objective is dependent on the \LL solutions, and where the minimization is over the variable $x$ shared across all objectives, and the maximization is over the multiple objectives, ensuring that each individual objective converges fast.